Azure/azure-support-scripts/VMImages/README.md

 You can run **Get-AzVMImageDeprecationStatus.ps1** to show if any VMs in a subscription were created from VM images that are scheduled for deprecation.

-This script does not support VMSS.
+This script supports both VM and VMSS instances.

 See [https://aka.ms/DeprecatedImagesFAQ](https://aka.ms/DeprecatedImagesFAQ) for more information about VM image deprecation.